-Please note that any academic researcher (PhD or equivalent) from an established international research organisation of comparable standing to an ESRC-eligible UK research organisation will be eligible to be listed as an international co-investigator under this scheme.
+Please note that researchers from established international research organisations which have the capacity and capability to conduct and support research will be eligible to be listed as an international co-investigator under this scheme.
 Please note that international costs must not exceed 30% of the full 100% fEC cost of the grant.
-However, the total of these costs and the costs for UK co-investigators in business, civil society of government bodies must not exceed 30% of the full 100% fEC cost of the grant.

-It is recommended that potential overseas-based co-investigators should create personal Je-S accounts as soon as possible once the call opens to allow sufficient time for the account(s) to be verified
+It is recommended that potential overseas-based co-investigators should create personal JeS accounts as soon as possible once the call opens to allow sufficient time for the account(s) to be verified